 As the trucking industry undergoes advancements in proficiency, safety, sustainability and performance, you want your company to be at the forefront of every change.
 One of the best ways you can place yourself above competitors is to switch your fleet to renewable diesel fuel.
 If you’re looking to support your bottom line and increase operation efficiencies, renewable solutions can benefit you in more ways than one.

-Reading Body will help you learn about renewable diesel’s specifications and how it can support your expectations.
+Reading Truck will help you learn about renewable diesel’s specifications and how it can support your expectations.

 What Is Renewable Diesel Fuel?

 Renewable diesel fuel is a substitute for standard diesel that’s been refined from renewable and low-carbon source materials.
 Often called advanced biofuel, the synthetic diesel fuel is 100% sustainable.
 It’s the greenest diesel on the market as well as odorless and colorless.
 It also delivers incredible benefits to fleet owners and truck operators.

 The hydrocarbon fuel is created by hydroprocessing vegetable oils, fats and waste cooking oil, along with other biomass feedstock like garbage, wood and agricultural waste.
 Renewable fluid must meet the same American Society for Testing and Materials (ASTM) standards as petroleum-based diesel.